Riverscapes/riverscapes-tools/packages/vbet/docs/algorithm.md

 title: Algorithm
 ---

-This temporary page describes the current experimental VBET algorithm.
+This temporary page describes the current experimental VBET algorithm. (**THIS IS OUTDATED AND NEEDS TO BE UPDATED**)

 ### Step 1 - Slope Evidence